 We have adopted a code of conduct that applies to all members of our Board and all employees of the Company, including the Chief Executive Officer, Chief Financial Officer, and other senior financial officers.
-The Code of Conduct is available on our website at www.ProPhaseLabs.com under "Investor Relations - Corporate Governance and Policies - Code of Conduct".
+The Code of Conduct is available on our website at www.ProPhaseLabs.com under "Investor Relations - Corporate Governance and Policies - Code of Conduct."
 We have not granted any waivers under this policy to any of our directors or executive officers.
-Any waiver will be disclosed in accordance with The NASDAQ Stock Market ("NASDAQ") requirements, which currently require the filing of a Form 8-K.
+Any waiver will be disclosed in accordance with The NASDAQ Stock Market ("NASDAQ") requirements.